zahlio/scrapoxy/docs/standard/providers/ovhcloud/index.rst

-flavorName          none          Type of instance name                Proxy         Name of the instance snapshotName        none          Name of the backup image (for the proxy instance)
+flavorName          none          Type of instance name                Proxy         Name of the instance snapshotName        none          Name of the backup image (for the proxy instance) max                 none          Maximum number of instances for this provider.
+If empty, there is no maximum.
 =================== ============= ===================================================================================================================================